Ready for a new lesson?

 There are many things you can test on the Top of the Sidebar conversion element.

-c) making the form really long, or really short.
+c) the length of the opt-in form (making the form really long, or really short).

-Now, at a website from one of our customers, they had a very cool value proposition for their top of the sidebar conversion element:
+Let’s take a look at a website from one of our customers because they had a very cool value proposition for their top of the sidebar conversion element:

 “Get Free Consultancy from us regarding the next party you’ll organize for your child.
 I’ll show you where to get the best balloons, toys and party theme ideas.
 All according to your kid’s preferences.”

 I mean: that parent doesn’t have to read any content.
-He gets exactly what he needs through a Skype call with a consultant.
+He gets exactly what he needs through a direct call with a consultant.
 Well, I’d give my email out for that.

-Much better then the ‘ol : weekly newsletter thing, ey?
+Much better than the ‘ol : weekly newsletter thing, ey?

-Best conversion thingy ever.
-No wait, you have to test this first, but here’s what I’ve learnt placing conversion elements on tens of websites for tens of businesses:
+This is one of the best conversion thingy ever.
+No wait, you have to test this first, but here’s what I’ve learned placing conversion elements on tens of websites for tens of businesses:

 People say they TOTALLY HATE pop-ups.
 But the results show otherwise.

 Are you really going to tell me that after reading this, you are still going to try and optimize for the 2 %?